Before we Start

 Because we want our code and workflow to be reproducible, it is better to type the commands we want in the script editor and save the script.
 This way, there is a complete record of what we did, and anyone (including our future selves!) can easily replicate the results on their computer.

-If R is still waiting for you to enter more text, the console will show a + prompt.
-It means that you haven’t finished entering a complete command.
-This is likely because you have not ‘closed’ a parenthesis or quotation, i.e. you don’t have the same number of left-parentheses as right-parentheses or the same number of opening and closing quotation marks.
-When this happens, and you thought you finished typing your command, click inside the console window andx press Esc; this will cancel the incomplete command and return you to the > prompt.
+Usually, this occurs because you have not ‘closed’ a parenthesis or quotation.
+When this happens, click on the console and press Esc; this will cancel the incomplete command and return you to the > prompt.
 You can then proofread the command(s) you entered and correct the error.

 When you download R it already has a number of functions built in: these encompass what is called Base R. However, many R users write their own libraries of functions, package them together in R Packages, and provide them to the R community at no charge.
-This extends the capacity of R and allows us to do much more.
-In many cases, they improve on the Base R functions by making them easier and more straightforward to use.
-In the course of this lesson we will be making use of several of these packages, such as ggplot2 and dplyr.
+Some examples include the dplyr and ggplot2 packages, which we will learn more in the coming chapters.

-Installing CRAN packages can be done from the RStudio console.
-Click the Packages tab in the Navigation Pane, then click Install and search for the package you’re looking for.
-You can also use the install.packages() function directly in the console.
-Run help(install.packages) to learn more about how to do it this way.
+Installing CRAN packages can be done from the Packages tab in the Navigation Pane.
+Click Install and type in the name of the package you’re looking for.

 install packages pane showing an entry for installing the 'tidyverse' package